sa6mwa/prokope/README.md

 	  * Initially...
 	  * Thereafter...
 	  * Finally...
-	  * In a later phase... (if there is another task, objective or mission immediately following the current task being planned)
+	  * In a later phase/stage... (if there is another task, objective or mission immediately following the current task being planned)
-4. PRE: Pre-Mortem (i.e *premeditatio malorum*)
+4. **PRE**: Pre-Mortem (i.e *premeditatio malorum*)
-   * *"We are in the future and the plan has failed, in what way did it fail?"*
+   * Team activity: *"We are in the future and the plan has failed, in what way did it fail?"*
    * After this exercise, does the team agree the plan is good enough to execute on?
 If not, revise the Course Of Action and put the revised version through the pre-mortem
-5. 5PO: Five Paragraph Order
+5. **5PO**: Five Paragraph Order
    1. Situation (a paragraph describing the situation, could be elaborate with images, data, anything needed for the team to facilitate reaching shared understanding and executing towards